dotnet/arcade/Documentation/BranchesChannelsAndSubscriptions.md

 Once the repository graph has more than one node (or if there is a circular dependency, like in the case of dotnet/arcade), it becomes possible to create subscriptions.
 Onboarding new repositories after the initial node involves the steps above with the follolwing alterations/additions:

 1. No new channel is necessary if repository/branch being onboarded is producing assets for an existing channel
-2. Repository can be onboarded onto the dependency description, enabling automated update of dependencies.
+2. Repository should be onboarded onto the formal [dependency description format](https://github.com/dotnet/arcade/blob/master/Documentation/DependencyDescriptionFormat.md), enabling automated update of dependencies via Darc.

-Let's say dotnet/corefx's master branch is the second branch to be onboarded.  dotnet/corefx has a dependency on dotnet/coreclr's outputs
+Let's say dotnet/corefx's master branch is the second branch to be onboarded.  dotnet/corefx has a dependency on dotnet/coreclr's output assets.

 1. Define potential content - The dotnet/corefx repo's master branch should be onboarded.
 2. Onboard dotnet/corefx to Arcade style publishing.
 Arcade publishing will push build assets to shared storage locations and notify the Build Asset Registry (BAR) of new builds.